 Corporate Social Responsibility (CSR) is huge in businesses today.
 What is it really about?
-Watch Anita Roddick talk about the issues with Social Responsibility, what it means to her and the impact of bringing the 'corporate' into social responsibility.
+Watch Anita Roddick of the Body Shop talk about the issues with Social Responsibility, what it means to her and the impact of bringing the 'corporate' into social responsibility.

 Corporate Social Responsibility (CSR), I don't think it is working.
 It think its, its been taken over by the big management houses, marketing houses, been taken over by the big groups like KPMG, like Arthur Anderson.
 Its a huge money building operation now, and I think maybe, its the word corporate.